emmmoore/COBLL/ReadMe.md

 # Introduction
 COBLL is (aspirationally) an LLVM-based compiler for COBOL.

-Doxygen documentation of the code for COBLL can be found in `docs`.
-A brief and informal text-based description of the layout, focusing on the `Driver` class, can also be found in `Organization.md`.
+Doxygen documentation of the code for COBLL can be found in `doc`.
+A brief and informal text-based description of the layout, focusing on the `Driver` class, can also be found in `doc/Organization.md`.
+Sources can also be found in `doc/Sources`

 Currently there are no COBLL releases.
 COBLL can be run by cloning the repository, compiling the `cpp` files, and running `./a.out [NAMES OF 1+ COBOL FILES]` from the command line.